Keyboard shortcuts

 # Single message

-git std check "feat: add feature"
+git std lint "feat: add feature"

 # All commits on your branch

-git std check --range main..HEAD
+git std lint --range main..HEAD

 # Strict mode (enforce known types and scopes)

-git std check --strict --range main..HEAD
+git std lint --strict --range main..HEAD

 4.4 Releasing